wilsone24/Optimization-Project/README.md

 ## hypothesis

-Taking into account various observations, it is necessary to highlight the hypothesis that the working team has about the dataset.
-Flight prices do not depend solely on one variable; instead, they are determined and influenced by multiple variables that collectively impact the price.
-This is the hypothesis that we will be developing throughout the model with the aim of identifying which variables have a greater influence on flight prices and in what manner.
+Taking into account various observations, it is necessary to highlight the initial hypothesis that the working team has about the dataset.
+Diamond prices do not depend solely on a particular variable; instead, they are determined and influenced by multiple variables, such as each of the different dimensions and weight, which collectively impact the price.
+This is the hypothesis we will be developing throughout the model with the objective of identifying which variables have a greater influence on diamond prices and in what manner.